 The ingredients in Resync Your Joints - Collagen Blend are:

 Quality controlled, certified, researched type I & II hydrolyzed collagen peptides.
-These peptides are shown in research studies to speed up your recovery by providing critical building blocks and unique bone-specific anti-inflammatory effects XXX so you can play with your grandkids every day of summer break.
+These peptides are shown in research studies to speed up your recovery by providing critical building blocks and unique bone-specific anti-inflammatory effects so you can play with your grandkids every day of summer break.

 Collagen is a trendy product for good reason: there are dozens of research studies to back up its use for clean energy, straightforward weight loss, injury prevention, and beautiful hair, skin, and nails.
 Check out our comprehensive ebook guides on everything you could ever want to know on collagen:

 Standardized, quality certified natural nitrates.
 Aronia berry extract, beet powder and red spinach extract ー the reigning heavyweight in this nitrate trio ー make up our proprietary natural nitrate blend.
 Your body turns nitrates into “nitric oxide”, a vital molecule that tells your arteries and veins to relax, allowing greater blood flow, greater exercise tolerance, and possibly even lowering blood pressure, according to researchers.